 In this newly independent republic, nine embassies and diplomatic missions jostled for elbow room in the one-square-mile capital.
 It was a strategic spot for learning what “the other guy” was up to.

-Raymond L. Garthoff, innovative leader in foreign policy authored the 2001 book A Journey through the Cold War: A Memoir of Containment and Coexistence.
-He wrote from experience as an ambassador to Bulgaria, and in bodies such as RAND Corporation, the CIA, and the Department of State.
-Based on his inspections of U.S. embassies in Africa in the early 1970s, Garthoff states that most foreign missions departed Equatorial Guinea because of the pressures of the “particularly arbitrary dictatorship.”
-But he says that America “had decided to leave the two-man listening post.”
+Foreign policy leader Raymond Garthoff had something to say about that tiny capital.
+From experience as an ambassador, and at RAND Corporation, the CIA, and the Department of State, he authored the book A Journey through the Cold War: A Memoir of Containment and Coexistence.
+Based on his inspections of U.S. embassies in Africa in the early 1970s, Garthoff says most foreign missions departed Equatorial Guinea because of the pressures of the “particularly arbitrary dictatorship.”
+But he says America “had decided to leave the two-man listening post.”

 Amid Cold War machinations and power plays, there was a mutual enemy against which the world’s nations had common cause.